AkindeleRoqeeb/Python-GUI-/README.md

 # Python GUI
-Python-GUI for opening and running files .
+Python-GUI for opening and running files.

+The open file path will also be save